SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 Spoken Words: Fuck! - I don't had rights anymore everywhere!
 After a New Start my Machine!
 The same thing again.
 I goota Crazy after 3 Times to reboot my Machine!

 i Try out to reboot the Machine on "C" !
 Nothing works too..
 After i Rebooted in to the Cmd + R!
 I booted the Mac over Recovery Mode and Chose in the Menu The Terminal!
 And Open it and Typed on -bash 3.2# <code> chmod o+rx "/Volumes/YOURHD"</code> and prompt (Enter) it over <code> sudo shutdown -r now </code> !
-New Started and Waited for a while and BANG unbeliveful The Whole Machine is back with all my Users! :) !
+New Started and Waited for a while and BANG unbelievable The Whole Machine is back with all my Users! :) !
 What a Thing!
 Thanks to Me :) !
 I^m really proud of it.
 Hacking Your Machine and learn to Rule! ;)

 First Reboot your machine from <code> cmd + r  <code> and then wait!